Entropy Symmetrization and High-Order Accurate Entropy Stable Numerical Schemes for Relativistic MHD Equations: Conclusions

 \section{Conclusions}

 In this paper, we presented rigorous entropy analysis and developed high-order accurate entropy stable schemes for the RMHD equations.
 We proved that the conservative RMHD equations \eqref{eq:RMHD} are not symmetrizable and thus do not admit an entropy pair.
-To address this issue, we proposed a symmetrizable RMHD system \eqref{ModRMHD} which builds the divergence-free condition \eqref{eq:DivB} into the RMHD equations through an additional source term.
+To address this issue, we first proposed a symmetrizable RMHD system \eqref{ModRMHD} by building the divergence-free condition \eqref{eq:DivB} into the RMHD equations through an additional source term.
 Based on the symmetrizable RMHD system, high-order accurate entropy stable finite difference schemes are developed on Cartesian meshes.
 These schemes are built on affordable explicit entropy conservative fluxes that are technically derived through carefully selected parameter variables, a special high-order discretization of the source term in the symmetrizable RMHD system, and suitable high-order dissipative operators based on (weighted) essentially non-oscillatory reconstruction to ensure the entropy stability.
-The accuracy and robustness of the proposed entropy stable schemes were demonstrated by benchmark numerical RMHD examples.
-Future work may include the extension of discontinuous Galerkin methods with suitable quadrature rules \cite{chen2017entropy,LiuShuZhang2017} to the RMHD equations and the exploration of bound-preserving entropy stable RMHD schemes.
+The accuracy and robustness of the proposed entropy stable schemes were demonstrated by benchmark numerical RMHD examples. {\em The symmetrizable RMHD system is a relativistic analogue to the non-relativistic Godunov--Powell system \cite{Godunov1972,Powell1994}.
+Its discovery would also enable one to generalize a large class of related numerical methods, including some other entropy stable schemes (e.g.~\cite{LiuShuZhang2017}) and Powell's eight-wave methods, to RMHDs.}